 The University of Auckland, School of Education as a home for educational studies and educating teachers was first established in 1977 when the government relaxed the regulations governing who could offer teacher education programmes.
 As a School of Education within the Faculty of Arts, it began to offer teacher education in direct competition to the Auckland College of Education.
 This continued until the merger in 2004.
 Since the 2004 merger, the faculty has continued to offer qualifications in education, teacher education, educational leadership, social work, human services, counselling, and health and physical education on the Epsom Campus.

 At the same time it has seen significant growth in its postgraduate and doctoral programmes.
 As the faculty has grown, its national and international research profile has correspondingly grown to become a significant part of its present academic profile.
-In 2020 the faculty will move from its present site on the Epsom Campus to the City Campus to better align with the rest of the University.
+At the end of 2023 the faculty will move from its present site on the Epsom Campus to the City Campus to better align with the rest of the University.

 The Faculty of Education and Social Work Deans